 “There is always an alternate route to success.
 Sometimes not having your Plan A work out can lead you to where you want to be.” ~ Patrick Goodwin

 Patrick was born and raised in Cape Cod, Massachusetts and was not sure if he wanted to be an actor or a lawyer.
 He came to Drew University precisely because it gave him an opportunity to major in both Political Science and Theatre Arts.
 While at Drew, he performed in two plays: The Diary of Anne Frank and The Elephant Man, three musical productions: Ragtime, Urinetown and a student-run production of The Last Five Years.
 He also ran Cross Country, sang in the “All of the Above” Acapella Group, and was a Resident Assistant for two years.
 Some of his best memories include the Semester in London where he was able to take Theater and Political Science classes, see two shows a week, and meet fellow artists and cast members.
-Another great Drew memory was his Drew International Seminar (DIS) trip to Cairo, Egypt, led by Professor of Religion Christopher Taylor.
+Another great Drew memory was his Drew International Seminar (DIS) trip to Cairo, Egypt, led by Professor of Religion Dr. Christopher Taylor (no longer at Drew.)
 He gained a deep appreciation for Middle Eastern culture, enjoyed being outside his comfort zone, and had an opportunity to meet local politicians, clerics, and artists.
 He also visited Aswan, Luxor and Giza, which included a trip inside a pyramid.
-He had two mentors at Drew, Prof. of Political Science Phil Mundo, who was “a great person to talk to about life, politics, and law”, and Prof. of Theatre Arts Joe Patenaude, who Patrick feels gave him the best advice when he told him NOT go to grad school.
+He had two mentors at Drew, Prof. of Political Science Dr. Phil Mundo, who was “a great person to talk to about life, politics, and law”, and Prof. of Theatre Arts Joe Patenaude, who Patrick feels gave him the best advice when he told him NOT go to grad school.

 What do you enjoy most about casting?